 A long flight is at once boring and exhausting.
-A First or Business Class seat allows you to stretch out, eat fine food and generally use the time as a spa day.
+A First or Business Class seat allows you to stretch out, eat good food and generally use the time as a spa day.
 And you get a pretty little bag full of goodies – everything from breath mints to shoe polish!
 Unfortunately most of us walk through this glorious area to the coach cabin behind.
-Here we are left to our own devices for comfort and entertainment.
+Here we are left to our own devices [no pun intended!] for comfort and entertainment.

 Before boarding the plane I remove my ‘flight bag’ from my carry-on.
-I use a Nike drawstring gympack I can fit into the seat pocket.
-A tied Baggu can work as well.
+I use a Packing Cube Shoulder bag by Tom Bihn but you can use any soft bag like a Baggu or drawstring gymbag.
 Choose a bright color to ensure it’s not overlooked when exiting the plane.
 My bag has a front zipper compartment where I can stash valuables.
 In the main compartment I carry everything I’ll need for the trip – all the comfort items of those First Class amenity bags and my personal entertainment as well.
 Having everything at my seat precludes me having to dig through the overhead compartments looking for chapstick or a pen.
 My fellow passengers appreciate this, I’m sure.

 - iPad mini or other small tablet

-- Kindle ereader – Voyage or Paperwhite – Yes, you can read on your tablet, but for long stretches of reading, an ereader is better on your eyes.
+- Kindle Paperwhite – Yes, you can read on your tablet, but for long stretches of reading, an ereader is better on your eyes.
 Plus the battery on these devices lasts for weeks!

 - Stay hydrated!
-Bring an empty water bottle through security or use a Vapur collapsible bottle.
+Bring an empty water bottle through security or use a collapsible bottle.

 - Keep all medications close at hand, especially prescription items!
-Hints: low-dose aspirin can help prevent DVTs, Dramamine will work for air sickness and might help you sleep, melatonin (as in Midnite tablets) is also a good sleep aid.
+(Hints: low-dose aspirin can help prevent DVT, Dramamine will work for air sickness and might help you sleep, melatonin (as in Midnite tablets) is also a good sleep aid.)

-- Facial cleansing cloths are usually provided by the airlines, but carry your own just in case.
-I use Nivea Refreshing Wipes.
+- Facial cleansing cloths are sometimes provided by the airlines, but carry your own just in case.

 - NARS the multiple – cosmetic that can be used for eyes, cheeks and lips